 Digitised identity cards and wristbands are used to track visitors, staff and students.
 Data on the last-known locations are stored on a server which ensures that every area on campus is accessed only by the right people.
 The cards and wristbands also act as digital wallets and can enable cashless payments.
 School buses are also now starting to be enabled with GPs tracking, which makes the journey to and from school safer and lets parents know their child's whereabouts.

-By making it easier for mobile phones to spread out and connect to each other, the IoT has created huge market-demand for and incentivized even greater investment in mobile phones and mobile app development.
+By making it easier for mobile phones to spread out and connect to each other, the IoT has created huge market-demand for and incentivised even greater investment in mobile phones and mobile app development.
 The same connectivity which drives the IoT has also enabled the world’s greatest developers to network and cooperate with one another more easily than ever before, meaning hubs of innovation are forming across the world’s digital environments.

-we’re proud to playing our part, developing mobile apps for social good.
+At xDesign, we’re proud to playing our part, developing mobile apps for social good.
 A recent project with Neatebox harnessed the power of mobile and emerging ioT technologies to provide people with physical disabilities and visual impairments to allow them to safely cross the road using bluetooth and “button” technology activated through tapping or voice.
 This technology aims to make the world more accessible for everyone, allowing safer journeys and has provided an opportunity for vital mobility research in the UK.

 We are also working with leading health organisations such as the NHS and others to develop apps that provide data insight to allow healthcare professionals to make better decisions, contributing towards enhanced patient care.